Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 By uploading documents for employees into Gusto, the HR team doesn’t have to answer regular questions about the employee benefits plan.

 The HR team also can upload documents directly to an employee’s dashboard that require review and signing.
-These can include a document for setting up a 401(k) account or for signing up for a health plan, for example.
+These can include a document for setting up a 401(k) account or for signing up for a health plan.

 To upload a document to the employee, start in the People section of Gusto.
 Click on the employee’s name.